Books on the Thylacine

 Slee, Sid.
 (1987).
 The Haunt of the Marsupial Wolf.
 Bunbury, WA: South West Printing and Publishing Company.

 Smith, Steven J. (1981).
 The Tasmanian Tiger - 1980: A report on an investigation of the current status of the thylacine Thylacinus cynocephalus, funded by the World Wildlife Fund.
 Hobart, Australia: National Parks and Wildlife Service.
 133 pp.

 Terry, Edward "Ned" Vincent.
 (2005).
 Tasmanian tiger: Thylacinus cynocephalus: alive & well.
 Dairy Plains, Tasmania: Self published. ix + 142 pp.

 Forthcoming and Unfinished Books

-A third book, subject: a recent thylacine expedition, was in the works as of 2017.
+5. A fifth book, subject: a recent thylacine expedition, was in the works as of 2017.
 Current status unknown. (source: Anon., pers. comm.)

 Buying Secondhand Copies of Thylacine Books

 Most of the published works listed above can be purchased for AU$50 or less.
 However, some volumes are worth significantly more even without being signed by the author/s.
 The prices listed below are those that I have seen offered by legitimate booksellers, and hence represent full retail price.
 Many factors can affect value, such as condition, signed copies and overall demand.
 The following information is provided primarily to prevent overpricing, and hence people paying too much.
 Although obviously it extends to those who want to sell their copies and may be undervaluing them.
 A fair price for both parties is better than a lopsided deal.